ElyesKhechine/tunsa-ai-rl-deep-q-network/README.md

 ## Project Scope

-Executed from October 9, 2022, to November 13, 2022, this project was undertaken by the Tunisian Space Association (TUNSA)'s AI team.
+ This project was undertaken by the Tunisian Space Association (TUNSA)'s AI team from October 9, 2022, to November 13, 2022.

 ## Technical Details